 Welcome to the next installment of the Montessori Basics series!
 According to my visitor tracking program, the first four posts in this series have been extremely popular.
 I actually did a variation on this post a few months ago, but I've updated and expanded it for this series.

-I’m excited to continue my “Montessori Basics” series with this next post.
-I’ve assembled a list (with links) to the best printed resources for parents and teachers.
-The sources vary, since not every company carries every book.
-In most cases the titles are self-explanatory, but click on any link and you’ll be able to read […]
+I'm excited to continue my "Montessori Basics" series with this next post.
+I've assembled a list of the best printed resources for parents and teachers.
+Most can be found at…